SamClassicPatch/SuperProject/README.md

 - [`ExamplePlugin`](https://github.com/SamClassicPatch/ExamplePlugin) - example of how user plugins can be made for the Serious Sam Classics patch.
 - [`GameExecutable`](https://github.com/SamClassicPatch/GameExecutable) - executable file for playing the game that includes many quality-of-life improvements.
 - [`Plugins`](https://github.com/SamClassicPatch/Plugins) - projects with various plugins that come with the Serious Sam Classics patch.
+- [`WorldEditor`](https://github.com/SamClassicPatch/WorldEditor) - patched Serious Editor application that works on 64-bit systems.

-Original source code of `DedicatedServer` and `GameExecutable` projects are taken from [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).
+Original source code of `DedicatedServer`, `EngineGUI`, `GameExecutable` and `WorldEditor` projects are taken from [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).

 ## Building